vitor-gp/visible-guitar/1st-part/README.md

 - query_father_id: query id that will be always connected to a query_child_id
 - query_child_id

-### Cons
+### Comments
-This is not the kind of implementation to deal with big data.
+This is not the kind of implementation to deal with big data, becoming expansive.
+But if you dont have too much data to handle, its easier and cheaper than the 2st part solution, DataProc Cluster starting cluster is expensive.